alex-costea/datra/README.md

 ## `>>` pipes data to function
 - `func data` is equivalent to `data >> func`
 - `>>` is right associative. `data >> data >> func` is `data >> (data >> func)`
+- Note that this is *not* function composition

 # hello world